 Clos Saint-Vincent - Vino di Gio Blanc 2007

 "Richer and more Burgundian in its aging style, the 2007 Vino di Gio white is full-bodied and complex on the palate..."
 (Les Meilleurs Vins de France 2010 - RVF).
-This 100% Rolle cuvée, produced in a limited run of fewer than 800 bottles, is among the appellation’s rarest wines.
-Its excellent terroir, composed of pebbles mixed with very light-colored sand, coupled with superb exposure, allows for perfect ripening of the grapes.
-Vinified with the utmost care by Gio Sergi, this is one of the finest expressions of the grape variety and one of the most beautiful demonstrations of the potential of this micro-appellation.
+This 100% Rolle cuvée, with a production of fewer than 800 bottles, is among the appellation’s rarest wines.
+Its excellent terroir, consisting of pebbles mixed with very light-colored sand, combined with superb exposure, allows the grapes to ripen perfectly.
+Crafted with the utmost care by Gio Sergi, this is one of the finest expressions of the grape variety and one of the most striking demonstrations of this micro-appellation’s potential.

 Buy Clos Saint-Vincent wines at the best price in a private sale!